-The relationships between the central characters form the backdrop for a story about love, honor and betrayal.
-And while these themes are frequently explored in traditional Italian-American Mafia movies, here we get an Irish-American underworld take on them.
+The relationships between the central characters form the backdrop for a story about love, honor, and betrayal.
+And while these themes are frequently explored in traditional Italian-American Mafia movies, here we get an Irish-American underworld to take on them.

-As a result, there’s more guilt, introspection and angst.
-Some comes from Kathleen, who has moved uptown to get away from her roots.
+As a result, there’s more guilt, introspection, and angst.
+Some come from Kathleen, who has moved uptown to get away from her roots.
 But most of it comes from Terry, whose reason for coming back to the neighborhood forms the major plotline in the movie.

 Staying true to the actual history of the Westies—while never defining the gang by that name—State of Grace builds tension into a nascent business association between Frankie Flannery and a group of mobsters from Little Italy headed by a Mafioso named Borelli (Joe Viterelli).

 In real life, the Westies developed working relationships with both the Genovese and Gambino crime families in New York and sometimes served as their enforcers and hitmen.

 Violence was what the gang was about.
 As a History Channel documentary accurately noted, the Westies of the 1970s and 1980s “raised mayhem to a blood sport.”

 But their roots were on the sidewalks of Hell’s Kitchen and in the corner taprooms where they sipped beer and smoked cigarettes while sitting on the same stools that their fathers and their fathers before them had occupied.
 Joanou, working from a script by Dennis McIntyre, is able to convey that sense of belonging and the anger and frustration that came with change—whether from the gentrification of the neighborhood or the association with the wiseguys from Little Italy.
 Oldman’s Jackie Flannery voices those sentiments repeatedly.